 The Administrators propose to make such payments from the assets of the Company to those creditors of the Company whose claims against the Company would be preferential under local law as they would receive in a liquidation of the Company under local law.
-Unless otherwise paid by the Administrators as a preferential claim, unpaid claims, debts and /or liabilities owed by the Company to its creditors as at 14 January 2009 will be dealt with in accordance with the rules governing the priority of claims as would be applicable if the Company were to be placed into liquidation under local insolvency law.
+Unless otherwise paid by the Administrators as a preferential claim, unpaid claims, debts and /or liabilities owed by the Company to its creditors as at 14 January 2009 will be dealt with in accordance with the rules governing the lodging, verification, admission and priority of claims as would be applicable in a liquidation of the Company under local English insolvency law.
 The timing of any distribution to creditors shall be in accordance with the English insolvency legislation which is expected to provide payments to creditors in a much quicker timescale than would be achieved in liquidation under local law.